Improving access to culturally safe primary health care services

 Overview

 In June 2020 NWMPHN commissioned the Ethnic Communities’ Council of Victoria (ECCV) to consult with community members, primary health care providers, general practices, community health organisations and multicultural organisations in our region to understand what culturally responsive care means to them.
-Using the insights gained from the consultation findings, ECCV developed a set of cultural responsiveness resources including a Culturally Responsive Assessment Tool (CRAT).
+Using the insights gained from the consultation findings, ECCV developed a set of cultural responsiveness resources including a Culturally Responsiveness Assessment Tool (CRAT).
 These resources are designed to support NWMPHN’s commissioned providers to undertake quality improvement (QI) activities to improve cultural responsiveness in their services.

 Outcomes